 Referring to the change as the “Speed Update,” Google says it will down-rank websites that “deliver the slowest experience to users.”
 These websites, which Google says comprise a small percentage of queries, will feel the hurt starting this July.

-The upcoming change is not so drastic as to make page speed the sole determining factor — relevant content that load slowly will still creep to the top.
+The upcoming change is not so drastic as to make page speed the sole determining factor — relevant content that loads slowly will still creep to the top.